lashakal/Process-Manager-with-Proces-Synchronization/README.md

 # **Advanced Process Manager with Process Synchronization**

-This project implements a process manager, with an emphasis on process synchronization.
+This project implements a process manager with an emphasis on process synchronization.
 The process manager allows users to create, manage, synchronize, and interact with processes in a multi-threaded environment.
 It provides a command-line interface and uses system calls for process and thread control.

 ## **Functionalities of the Process Manager**